MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-cluster-security.md

 Server certificates have the primary task of authenticating a server (node) to clients, or authenticating a server (node) to a server (node).
 One of the initial checks when a client or node authenticates a node is to check the value of the common name in the Subject field.
 Either this common name or one of the certificates' subject alternative names must be present in the list of allowed common names.

-The following article describe how to generate certificates with subject alternative names (SAN):
+The following article describes how to generate certificates with subject alternative names (SAN):
 [How to add a subject alternative name to a secure LDAP certificate](http://support.microsoft.com/kb/931351).

 The Subject field can contain several values, each prefixed with an initialization to indicate the value type.
 Most commonly, the initialization is "CN" for common name; for example, "CN = www.contoso.com".
 It is also possible for the Subject field to be blank.
 If the optional Subject Alternative Name field is populated, it must contain both the common name of the certificate and one entry per subject alternative name.
 These are entered as DNS Name values.